St James' Hospital, Balham: First World War

 During 1914-18 the Infirmary became an auxiliary military hospital to the First London (T.F.)
 General Hospital.
 Established in August 1914 at St Gabriel's College in Cormont Road, a large modern building built in 1900, overlooking Myatt's Fields, a municipal park.
 St James’ allocated 68 of its beds to wounded or sick servicemen.

 There were four other auxiliary hospitals established at St Mark's College, Chelsea, Royal Victoria Patriotic School, Wandsworth, King's College Hospital, Denmark Hill and St Thomas' Hospital, Lambeth.

 Re-named St James’ Hospital

 In 1922 its name was changed to St James' Hospital.
 By this time, it had 670 beds.
 In 1923 staff accommodation was improved with a new Nurses' Home that could accommodate 155 members of staff.
 In 1926 another block for the Nurses' Home was built at the southern part of the site.

 In 1930 the LCC London County Council took control and it became a general hospital with 746 beds.
+At this time the Medical Superintendent was W. L. MacCormac MB CHB FRCS (Edin), the Steward was W. O. Ward and the Matron was Constance Elizabeth Todd.
 Between 1931 and 1936 the Hospital was greatly expanded; two new blocks containing six extra wards were added, giving a total of 898 beds.
 In 1935 new X-ray and Physiotherapy Departments were built and, in 1936, a further extension to the Nurses' Home provided lecture rooms for the Nurses Training School as well as accommodation for 44 nurses.